hughlang/tweek/docs/1-basics.md

         &tween1.play();
 ```

-Note that you can specify add the `debug()` call to any Tween or manually set `tween.debug = true` to tell the system to print verbose information about the internal workings of the Tween animation.
+Note that you can add the `debug()` call to any Tween or manually set `tween.debug = true` to tell the system to print verbose information about the internal workings of the Tween animation.

 ![Pink lines](demos/pink-lines-hd.gif)